jdmonaco/floyd-simulator/README.md

-# Toolbox: Collection of Tool Packages

-This is the readme file for the source code used in the Toolbox project.

-## Files

-* `LICENSE.txt`: the license file
-* `README.md`: this README file
-* `setup.py`: setuptools installation file
+# Floyd -- Declarative spiking network simulator

+This is a placeholder README document.
+More to come!